10 DIY Christmas Tiered Tray Ideas to decorate for the Holidays!

 To make them, you’ll need to cut circles with a slit out of lightweight cardboard.
 Your circles do not need to be perfect but make them about 9-11 inches in diameter and use hot glue to glue each cone together.

 Next, wrap the ribbon around the cone starting at the bottom and work your way up.
 Use dabs of hot glue to glue the ribbon in place as you move up the tree.
+I recommend not cutting the fringe ribbon from the roll until you’re finished making your tree so you don’t cut it too short.
+To finish, use a comb to fluff up your fringe if needed.

 2. Miniature Wood Tumble Block Ladder